OSUGliders/gliderfs/organization.md

 We break things down this way because gliders require special treatment.
 The data processing pipeline for gliders is being unified across gliders and projects.

+This is what the top level might look like:
 ```
 .
 ├── ARCTERX        # A project